0x-jerry/blocks-program/readme.md

 ## Bugs

 - [x] Update next block position when block shape changed.
-- [ ] When the next connection of child connected and the parent block shape is not update.
+- [ ] The parent block shape is not update when the next connection of child block connected.
-- [ ] When the slot connection of child connected and the parent block move to wrong position.
+- [ ] The parent block move to wrong position When the slot connection of child block connected.

 ## Some Explanation